open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway/index.md

 - Using a
   [`resourcedetection`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourcedetectionprocessor)
   processor in gateway mode is not recommended.
-This processor is used to detect the resources of the host where the collector is running.
+This processor is used to detect the resources of the host where the Collector is running.
 Use `resourcedetection` processor in the pipeline of Daemonset collector deployment.